Education

 A Rochester, NY prep school’s first black valedictorian was forbidden to recite his speech during the ceremony allegedly due to “run-ins” with his principal.

-Lovett graduated from University Preparatory Charter School for Young Men as the valedictorian last month, with a full scholarship to Clark Atlanta University.
+Lovett graduated from University Preparatory Charter School for Young Men as the valedictorian last month.
+He also received a full scholarship to Clark Atlanta University.

 As being the first black valedictorian notably, Lovett had some things to say in his speech.